 What do I need to do?

 You don’t need to do anything.
 EDF will be in touch to welcome you when you transfer.
-In the meantime, we remain your supplier, nothing will change, and you can contact us in the normal way.
-You can email the team on [email protected] or call us on 0330 202 0298 between 9am-5pm, Monday to Friday.
+In the meantime, we remain your supplier, nothing will change, and you can contact us by emailing [email protected]

 EDF is the UK’s largest producer of low-carbon electricity, meeting around one-fifth of the country’s demand and supplying millions of customers with electricity and gas.
 It is part of EDF Group, one of the largest producers of renewable electricity in Europe, so you can be confident you are joining a supplier that has low carbon at its core.
 EDF is also a significant investor in renewables, with 36 wind farms and a battery storage unit providing low carbon electricity in the UK.

 EDF is rated highly for customer service, with an “Excellent” rating on Trustpilot and was recently awarded first place out of 40 suppliers in the Citizens Advice League Table.
 These qualities reflect iSupplyEnergy’s goals so it is felt the company is a good fit for our customers.
 We’re working closely with EDF to make sure your transfer is seamless and there is minimal change for you once your transfer is complete.

 Will I lose supply of my gas or electricity?